Jazz in Castlemaine – the monthly jam and the festival

 A jazz festival committee made up of regional and Melbourne enthusiasts was formed.
 The first meeting was held in September 2013 and the association was incorporated a month later.
 The first Castlemaine Jazz Festival took place in June 2014.

-The Castlemaine Jazz Festival, which is run by volunteers, is gearing up for its fifth annual event.
+The Castlemaine Jazz Festival, which is run by volunteers, is gearing up for its sixth annual event.
 It has been a great success.

 The monthly Castlemaine Jazz Jam is still run by Ken and John.
 It has also been successful and continues to grow in both audience and musician particpation.
 Although not formally connected with the festival, the jazz jam helps to promote it and keeps the enthusiasm for jazz alive during the year.